temporalio/documentation/docs/content/how-to-develop-a-worker-process-in-node.md

   - guide
 ---

-import DetermineHeader from '../components/DetermineHeader.js'

-export const headingText = 'How to start a Worker in Node.js'

-<DetermineHeader
-hLevel={props.heading}
-hText={headingText}
-/>

 To start a Worker you need to pass the following two parameters to the `Worker.create()` function:

 1. The `workDir`: The Node SDK will automatically register all Activities in any `.js` files in `workDir + '/../activities'` and it will register all Workflows in any `.js` files in `workDir + '/../workflows'`.